Migration and Economic Development Partnership with Rwanda: equality impact assessment

 No indirect impact flowing from an individual’s sexual orientation status has been identified in the process of selecting and relocating individuals, but this will be kept under review.

 If an individual is eligible under the policy, then they may be relocated to Rwanda.
-The Home Office CPIT report found that no Rwandan laws criminalise sexual orientation or consensual same-sex acts between adults.
-Although sexual orientation is not specifically a prohibited ground for differential treatment under the country’s constitution various other constitutional and legal safeguards exist to ensure that every citizen’s fundamental rights are respected.
+The CINs found that no Rwandan laws criminalise sexual orientation or consensual same-sex acts between adults.
+Although sexual orientation is not specifically a prohibited ground for differential treatment under the country’s constitution, various other constitutional and legal safeguards exist to ensure that every citizen’s fundamental rights are respected.

-Homosexuality was de-criminalised in 2010.
-At this stage, investigations point to ill treatment being more than one off, but it does not appear to be systemic.
-To manage this risk, monitoring arrangements will be in place and will take into account further inquiries.
+At this stage, investigations point to ill treatment being more than a one off, but it does not appear to be systemic.
+To manage this risk, monitoring arrangements will be in place and will take into account further enquiries.
+Article 3(1) of the Treaty between the UK and Rwanda provides that the obligations in this Agreement shall be met in respect of all Relocated Individuals without discrimination.

 The Rwandan Government is committed to eradicating such victimisation, but the wider societal acceptance is likely to take some time to arrive at.
 That is even more the case for those who have undergone or are undergoing gender reassignment, who are also more liable to sexual and gender-based violence.

-A person’s sexual orientation and gender reassignment status will be closely taken into account on a case-by-case basis to decide if that an individual is eligible under the policy and may therefore be relocated to Rwanda.
-Ongoing monitoring arrangements under the Memorandum of Understanding between the UK and Rwanda will be utilised to ensure individuals are being treated no less favourably than other individuals during the asylum process.
-The Memorandum of Understanding makes provisions for an independent Monitoring Committee who will report on the treatment and support of relocated individuals at all times whilst they remain in Rwanda.
+A person’s sexual orientation and gender reassignment status will be closely considered on a case-by-case basis to decide if they may be suitable for relocation to Rwanda.
+Ongoing monitoring arrangements will ensure relevant individuals are being treated no less favourably than other relocated individuals during the asylum process.
+The Treaty between the UK and Rwanda makes provisions for an independent Monitoring Committee who will report on the treatment and support of relocated individuals at all times whilst they remain in Rwanda.

-As with limb 1, the overarching aim of the policy is to stop people from making dangerous journeys to the UK in order to claim asylum, but to claim asylum in a safe third country prior to reaching the UK or to apply for relocation from the affected region.
+As with limb 1, the overarching aim of the policy is to stop people from making dangerous journeys to the UK to claim asylum, but to claim asylum in a safe third country prior to reaching the UK or to apply for relocation from the affected region under existing safe routes.
 The policy applies to everyone except UASC.

 An individualised assessment of suitability for relocation will be undertaken for each individual, taking into account any representations made as to why they should or should not be transferred.
 The extent of the diminishment in opportunities resulting from a person sharing a protected characteristic or characteristics will be carefully considered in each relocation decision.

-Age – Children under 18 who arrive in the UK unaccompanied (UASC) will not be considered for relocation.
+Age – Children under 18 who arrive in the UK will not be considered for relocation.

 Gender Reassignment – Gender reassignment will be taken into account in any relocation decision.
 In relation to Rwanda, we will continue to consider the impact on this group and take into account any future CPIT assessment.